asifaly/adorable-broccoli-8f72c/src/pages/index.md

     features:
       - title: >-
-          "There's no Harvard/Stanford research that we know of that says anything about learning electronics helps the career of your young ones.
+          "There's no Harvard/Stanford research that we know of that says anything about electronics helping your young ones have a great career.
           What we know is kids enjoy making, breaking and exploring!"
-        subtitle: 'Mr.Nobody at No Particular University'
+        subtitle: 'Mr.Common Sense at University of Brain'
         image: images/brandon-guidelines.png
         media_position: right
         media_width: thirty-three